rohitsandadi/reelscraper/README.md

 Simple Instagram Reels Scraper with Subtitling and Compression capabilities.
-Used the InstaLoader library and OpenAI's Whisper.
+Uses the InstaLoader library and OpenAI's Whisper.